MicrosoftDocs/appcenter-docs/docs/sdk/crashes/wpf-winforms.md

 This is the only way to report the unhandled exception as a **crash** on App Center, make the application exit on unhandled exceptions.

-To do that, simply call a Windows method before initializing the SDK:
+To do that, call a Windows method before initializing the SDK:

 ```csharp
 Application.SetUnhandledExceptionMode(UnhandledExceptionMode.ThrowException);